Latest update; 11th August 2022.

 So the experts at the museum where this piece is displayed are telling us it is from the 18th century, this doesn’t come from me.

-The icon is on display for everyone to see at the museum, not in a special room with extra protection, there’s no permanent guard, it is not advertised as such, even though the museum obviously would do that as the revenue of the countless visitors to the museum if they truly had the oldest image of Jesus would be immense.
+The icon is on display for everyone to see at the museum, not in a special room with extra protection, there’s no permanent guard, it is not advertised as being the first depiction of Jesus ever, even though the museum obviously would do that as the revenue of the countless visitors that would flock to the museum to see this priceless artefact would be immense.

 Prof. Dr. Sherin Sadek El Gendi, Associate Professor of Coptic and Islamic art and archaeology at the Faculty of Arts/Ain Shams University in Cairo, Egypt, also wrote about this art piece in her article ‘Different Attitudes of Jesus Christ in Coptic Art‘;